oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/configuring-services/_index.md

 3. Enter a name for the XML registry and click **Create**.

-4. If you don't plan to use the default parser and transformer, you must specify your alternative settings.
+4.  **Optional**: If you don't plan to use the default parser and transformer, you must specify your alternative settings.

     1. In the **Document Builder Factory** field, enter the fully qualified name of the class that implements the <code>javax.xml.parsers.DocumentBuilderFactory</code> interface.